 Restricted deliveries of food and fuel, and roads and buildings being destroyed, has led to millions of people not having the basic essentials that they need to live.

-The price of food has got incredibly expensive and many people cannot afford to eat.
+The price of food has become incredibly expensive and many people cannot afford to eat.

 People also don't have access to the healthcare they need.
 In 2017, there was an outbreak of cholera - a dangerous disease found in dirty water - in Yemen, due to poor sanitation and people not being able to get the treatment they needed, which killed many people.
 The Covid-19 pandemic is the latest threat to people living there.

-Over 3 million people have also been forced to flee from their homes.
+More than three and a half million people have also been forced to flee from their homes, according to the UN.
 But with airports closed and borders blocked, many are unable to leave the country, despite the problems.